 - bumped up my cardio by adding spin classes and rowing machine 2-3x per week

 - added some kettle bell swings, planks, squats and push ups

 - reduced my yoga practice to once a week to stay flexible while adding other activities.

 My favorite training hike was our 10 mile Shakedown trip up to Tettegouche State Park.
 I still owe you a review on that one, but any time I get to head up to my beloved North Shore of Lake Superior, I’m a happy gal.
 See map

 If you are still reading, thanks for wandering!
-Next up, Food and Gear!
+Next up, Gear!
 Hit the subscribe button if you don’t want to miss a post.